Our Leadership Team

 When not at VIP, Lizanne serves as the Board Chair for The Brooklyn Hospital Center.
 She enjoys reading, museums, and spending time with her five children and their families.

-Darcia Bryden-Currie joined VIP Community Services in January 2018 and currently serves as Chief Program Officer of Health Services and Wellness.
+Darcia Bryden-Currie joined VIP Community Services in January 2018 and currently serves as Chief Clinical Officer for Health Services and Wellness.

 Mrs. Bryden-Currie has more than 20 years of experience in the health care field.
 She has served as a provider, and more recently as an administrator.
 Her work as an administrator was to address the challenges faced by her colleagues and patients within the New York health care system.
 Prior to joining VIP, she served as Vice President of Health Services for a local FQHC.
 Ms. Bryden-Currie also has extensive experience working with individuals experiencing homelessness, mental health, and substance use challenges.